Inside: Is Satan a defeated foe? If so, why am I still struggling?

 Then I heard a loud voice saying in heaven, “Now salvation, and strength, and the kingdom of our God, and the power of His Christ have come, for the accuser of our brethren, who accused them before our God day and night, has been cast down.
 11 And they overcame him by the blood of the Lamb and by the word of their testimony, and they did not love their lives to the death.
 12 Therefore rejoice, O heavens, and you who dwell in them!
 Woe to the inhabitants of the earth and the sea!
 For the devil has come down to you, having great wrath, because he knows that he has a short time.”
 Revelation 12:10-12 (NKJV, emphasis mine)

 WOW!
 I want to do a post on that little clump of verses alone!
 But for this section of this post, I wanted you to see him being referred to as the accuser.

 We see it in action most predominantly in Job.
 Satan sneers at God and accuses Job of being faithless.

 Jesus is now our advocate at the right hand of the Father, interceding for us always.
-So instead of going to God to accuse us, satan now comes directly to us.
-He whispers in our ear to try to ensnare our hearts in shame.
+But that doesn’t stop the enemy from sending his fallen angels directly to us.
+They whisper in our ears to try to ensnare our hearts in shame.
 If you feel shame, know that’s not God.
-He convicts us of sin, but never condemns.
+He convicts us of sin, but doesn’t condemn those who are in Christ.
 He’s a loving Father who wants to correct us and lead us into what’s best for us.

 Satan, on the other hand, wants us trapped in feelings of hopelessness and self-hatred.